sidereior/idea-dump/README.md

 # How to approach this Readme?
- - I ask that if you want to work on any of these ideas that you reach out to me @ alexander.l.nanda.27@dartmouth.edu .
+ - I ask that if you want to work on any of these ideas that you reach out to me @ alexander.l.nanda.27@darmouth.edu .
 I'd be down to talk about them and am curious about innovative approaches to solving problems that you may have.
  - Ideas in this .md file are listed one after another.
 You may have to do a bit of scrolling to get to an idea that you find interesting.
 Here is a list of all current ideas:

-## gdbpilot, an extension for gdb that uses a LLM to help you debug
+## local-language-educator: a local langauge model that can run on minimal hardware and talks to people in their native langauge (specifically developing nations)
+## stability-mix: solve spurious correlation in datasets using stable diffusion
+## gdbpilot - Why is there no copilot for GDB?
 ## DartBored, a digital whiteboard social media app for college students.
 ## World of Tanks strategy automator tool.
 ## AI Agent Swarm Society/Strategy Game simulator

-# gdbpilot
+# gdbcopilot
-## an extension for gdb that uses a LLM to help you debug
-[in progress]
+## A gdb copilot debugger that has access to your workspace, file structure, and output/execution state

+How it works:
+ - You must first be within gdb, and once you are, the pilot command is your go to in order to interact with the LLM.

+	'''c
+		gdb
+		gdb > pilot "prompt-goes-here"
+	'''
+ - The pilot command takes your prompt and feeds it into (probably just to start) GPT-4 and the LLM has access to GDB's current output, all contents contained within your current directory, and you give a prompt, and you get a response right in GDB.

 # DartBored